-Entity information is publicly available on SAM.gov.
-Simply visit SAM.gov, select “Search Records,” enter entity information, and then view “POCs” (including the Electronic Business Point of Contact) within the Entity Profile.
+To identify your E-Biz POC, visit SAM.gov, select “Search Records,” enter your entity information, and then view “POCs” (including the E-Biz POC) within the Entity Profile.

 Yes.
 The SAM E-Biz POC has been designated as the ASAP POC to complete enrollment and will receive the ASAP enrollment emails.
-During the enrollment process, the POC can add the appropriate user(s) to the ASAP roles.
+During the enrollment process, the POC can add the appropriate users to the ASAP roles.

 - The Initial Point of Contact is added by the federal agency, and can self-designate all roles and create additional users.

 - The Point of Contact (POC) adds users or modifies their roles.

 - The Head of Organization (HOO) approves changes to users and their roles.